Introduction to company funding

 It is common for high growth companies to burn capital for sustaining their growth before they get to a profitable level.
 And yes, there are some companies that fortunately self-fund (bootstrap) themselves, but these companies are exceptional ones.

-Company funding is not only for startups to grow and live, it is also used for other advantages like sales, marketing, public relations, and hiring key staff.
 Due to this, most startups make every effort to raise funding.
 The good news is that many investors are sitting out there hoping to invest in the right startup.

 But there is huge competition to raise funding where the process is usually highly deflating, complex, arduous, and long.
 Nonetheless, this is a path that each company has to follow at least once.
 But when is the right time to raise funding for your business?